-The landscape is uneven and increases in elevation at the south half of the property, delivering views of the Hazel Dell area and the property's rural farm setting, agricultural plots, and primary buildings.
-A paved driveway provides the main entrance to the property from NE 78th Street near the northwest corner of the property, extending east through a parking lot to the greenhouses.
-One main gravel road navigates through the rest of the property, traveling south through the center of the property, then heading east up over a hill and then curving west again toward the cemetery.
+The landscape is uneven and increases in elevation at the south half of the district, delivering views of the Hazel Dell area and the district's rural farm setting, agricultural plots, and primary buildings.
+A paved driveway provides the main entrance to the property from NE 78th Street near the northwest corner of the district, extending east through a parking lot to the greenhouses.
+One main gravel road navigates through the rest of the property, traveling south through the center of the district, then heading east up over a hill and then curving west again toward the cemetery.
 Separate access roads exist along NE 68th Street for Hazel Dell Park and Clark County Cemetery.
 A power line utility corridor traverses the center of the property, travelling north to south nearly in line with a 15-foot wide waterworks easement.
-Some small copses of trees are scattered throughout the property, with the 20-acre wooded Hazel Dell Park being the largest, and a garden landscape with trees, shrubs, and perennials creates a more formal setting around the main Administration Building.
-The property is located in both the Salmon Creek and Burnt Bridge Creek Watersheds.
+Some small copses of trees are scattered throughout the district, with the 20-acre wooded Hazel Dell Park being the largest, and a garden landscape with trees, shrubs, and perennials creates a more formal setting around the main Administration Building.
+The district is located in both the Salmon Creek and Burnt Bridge Creek Watersheds.
 Cougar Creek, which is part of a Palustrine Scrub-shrub Seasonally Flooded (PSSC) wetland, runs east - west through the property.
 Hazel Dell Estates, a mobile home development, is adjacent to the west edge of the property.
 Although the Hazel Dell area historically was primarily agricultural, very few farmsteads remain.
-The Clark County Poor Farm property, now called the 78th St. Heritage Farm, is currently the largest single-owned parcel in Hazel Dell.ii
+The Clark County Poor Farm property, now called the 78th St. Heritage Farm, is currently the largest single-owned parcel in Hazel Dell.

-RESOURCE GROUPING 1 - ADMINISTRATION BUILDINGS^{III}
+RESOURCE GROUPING 1 - ADMINISTRATION BUILDINGS

 The administration buildings include the 2-story Administration and poor farm residence building, constructed in 1926, and which later housed the Southwestern Washington Experiment Station administration and research offices, as well as a detached 4-car garage also constructed in 1926 and a single-story milk house constructed circa 1936.
-All three resources are contributing to the nominated historic property.
+All three resources are contributing to the nominated historic district.
 These resources are grouped together at the north end of the property near NE 78th Street and are all constructed of concrete and stucco in an Italian Renaissance architectural style.
-The main access to the property is from NE 78th Street, along a drive at the west end of this cluster, although ii Clark County, Washington, "78th Street Heritage Farm, About the Property," website. http://www.clark.wa.gov/farm/property.html (Accessed April 2, 2012)
+The main access to the property is from NE 78th Street, along a drive at the west end of this cluster, although historically, access was to the west of the milk house, with a drive meandering between the milk house and garage before extending south through the agricultural fields.
+The grounds surrounding the main building and garage are landscaped with conifers, evergreen shrubs and grass.
+There are parking lots at the south and east ends of the main building.